 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
-If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with the Safety and Security Department or law enforcement to preserve evidence in the event that the victim decides to report the incident to law enforcement or the College at a later date to assist in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order.
+If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with the Safety & Security Department or law enforcement to preserve evidence in the event that the victim decides to report the incident to law enforcement or the College at a later date to assist in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order.

-If a student or associate has been the victim of domestic violence, dating violence, sexual assault, or stalking, the complainant should report the incident promptly to the Title IX Coordinator Valerie Mendelsohn, (949-743-5765), the Title IX Administrators Mandy DeJong, (949-783-4952) or Nina Khiev, (949-783-4826), or Human Resources, (949-783-4029) by calling, writing, or coming into the office to report in person and the Safety and Security Department (if the victim so desires.)
+If a student or associate has been the victim of domestic violence, dating violence, sexual assault, or stalking, the complainant should report the incident promptly to the Title IX Administrators Mandy DeJong, (949-783-4952) or Nina Khiev, (949-783-4826), or Human Resources, (949-783-4029) by calling, writing, or coming into the office to report in person and the Safety & Security Department (if the victim so desires.)